FPGA-MAFIA/fpga_mafia/README.md

 - A Memory Subsystem equipped with L1 Instruction and Data Cache, as well as a Memory Controller.

 ## Software Stack to run on SoC:
-Our system runs on a simple RISCV embedded OS and includes:
+Our system runs on a simple proprietary RISCV embedded OS like system and includes:
 - A software library for VGA graphical capabilities.
 - A software library for accessing the FPGA MMIO and special control registers.
 - Software examples demonstrating the utilization of many cores for distributed calculations and parallel computation.